suryotriatmojo/Game_Recommendation_Cosine_Similarity/README.md

 Then it will gives top 5 game recommendation which have > 80% similarity with Suikoden

 ![Top 5](images/Top_5.png)

+You can also find this project in notebook form at [my kernel on kaggle](https://www.kaggle.com/suryotriatmojo/game-recommendation-multiple-features)

 Cheers! :beers: :beers: